MisalPaav/TYMaterials/docs/ST/ST-CAE-2-Question-Bank.md

 h. **Continuous Improvement**: Establish mechanisms for collecting feedback, analyzing testing metrics, and identifying areas for improvement.
 Encourage a culture of continuous learning and adaptation to evolve and refine testing practices over time.

-By undertaking these activities systematically, organizations can build a robust and effective test group capable of delivering high-quality software products.